Weight gain in dogs is a huge problem today, and the number of obese dogs is on the increase.

 - Skin changes – it might be itchy, look darker, or seem thicker

-- Lack of regular heat cycles
+- Lack of regular heat cycles and poor fertility

 The only way to find out if Fido is suffering from hypothyroidism is to have your vet run some blood tests.

 Cushing’s Disease (also known as hyperadrenocorticism) is another hormone-related problem which is most likely to affect middle-aged to older dogs.